keen/keen-js/README.md

 }
 ```

-Read more about all the ways you can track events in our [tracking guide](./docs/track.md).
+Read more about all the ways you can record events in our [tracking guide](./docs/track.md).

-Wondering what else you should track?
+Wondering what else you should record?
 Browse our [data modeling guide](https://github.com/keen/data-modeling-guide), and send us recommendations or pull requests if you don't find what you're looking for.

 ## Querying events